eslint/eslint/docs/src/use/configure/configuration-files-new.md

 #### Configuring a custom parser and its options

 In many cases, you can use the default parser that ESLint ships with for parsing your JavaScript code.
 You can optionally override the default parser by using the `parser` property.
-The `parser` property can be either a string in the format `"pluginName/parserName"` (indicating to retrieve the parser from a plugin) or an object containing either a `parse()` method or a `parseForESLint()` method.
+The `parser` property must be an object containing either a `parse()` method or a `parseForESLint()` method.
 For example, you can use the [`@babel/eslint-parser`](https://www.npmjs.com/package/@babel/eslint-parser) package to allow ESLint to parse experimental syntax:

 ```js
 import babelParser from "@babel/eslint-parser";